Anas-Shakeel/go-bmp/README.md

 ## Future Features

-- Add Cropping
-- Add Adjustments (e.g Setting Brightness, Contrast etc...)
+- Add More Adjustments
-- Add Filters (e.g Grayscale, Sepia, Blur, etc..)
+- Add Filters (e.g Sepia, Blur, etc..)
 - Add some more cool stuff...

 ## Assets and Credits